adamrogoyski/tetris/README.md

 * The Fortran, Lua, and Zsh version uses arrays indexed starting at 1.
 * The Fortran version uses column-based arrays.
 * The Racket version has limited support for music, and no command-line arguments.
-* The AWK, Bash, and Zsh versions have no sound and don't support resizing.
+* The AWK, Bash, CSH and Zsh versions have no sound
+  * A linux-pulseaudio-only Bash version has auto-generated music
+* The AWK and CSH versions don't support resizing.

 The music is performed by me on guitar.
 They should be close to note-for-note identical to the three Nintendo Gameboy Tetris songs.